kubernetes/website/content/en/docs/concepts/architecture/controller.md

 The Deployment controller and Job controller are examples of controllers that come as part of Kubernetes itself ("built-in" controllers).
-Kubernetes lets you run a resilient control plane, so that if any of the built-in controllers were to fail, another part of the control plane will take over the work.
+Kubernetes lets you run a resilient control plane: if any of the built-in controllers fail, then another part of the control plane will take over the work.

-You can find controllers that run outside the control plane, to extend Kubernetes.
+You can find controllers that run outside the control plane to extend Kubernetes.
-Or, if you want, you can write a new controller yourself.
-You can run your own controller as a set of Pods, or externally to Kubernetes.
+You can also write a new controller yourself and run it as a set of Pods or externally to Kubernetes.
 What fits best will depend on what that particular controller does.